serenityw03/Family-Fun-Center/README.md

 <li>Our client's had an description on why to choose them.
 We decided to incorporate a slideshow of the rooms and breakfast as a visual of what to expect.</li>

 <li> Highland Place Bed and Breakfast can be used in many ways.
-On the request instead of just room, you can request for event as well.
-You will then recieve
+On the request instead of just room, you can request for an event as well.
+You will then receive an immediate notification of our recognition.</li>